 No. Existing projects may apply for funding, but applicants should explain how a ChangeMaker Challenge award will help them improve or expand their project.

 A diverse group of community and civic leaders from across Los Angeles will judge ChangeMaker Challenge applications.
-These include leaders from the business, government and nonprofit sectors.
+These judges include leaders from the business, government and nonprofit sectors.
 We are seeking projects that will allow for meaningful and creative ongoing partnership with The Jewish Federation of Greater Los Angeles, and such projects will be given priority.

 *FUNDING AMOUNT IS SUBJECT TO CHANGE BASED ON OVERALL ALLOCATIONS.